SrKrdo/coursera_IBM_capstone/README.md

 Task is to predict if the first stage of the SpaceX Falcon 9 rocket will land successfully.

 ## Tools :hammer_and_wrench:
-- Python (Pandas, NumPy, Seaborn, Matplotlib)
+- Python (BeautifulSoup, Pandas, NumPy, Seaborn, Matplotlib)
 - SQL
 - IBM Watson
 - IBM Db2